 Exchange Brewery is known for their Belgian style of brewing and barrel aging, which lends to sour and eccentric brews like the Oud Bruin, a tart Flemish-style ale which took home a gold medal at the Ontario Brewing Awards in 2017.
 But this brewery gets a gold medal from us for their eco-friendly practices.
 Instead of throwing away spent malted barley and wheat grains, they give them to a nearby farm, Stewart Haven Farms, to feed their dairy cows.

 Avondale Dairy Bar

-Operating since 1955, we appreciated Avondale’s classic offerings on a hot summer day, such as banana splits and sundaes, which can be harder to find at ice cream shops in recent times.
+Operating since 1955, we appreciated Avondale’s classic offerings on a hot summer day, such as banana splits and sundaes.
 There are a few ways that Avondale keeps things modern: a pay-by-weight system that lets you pick how large or small your servings are and plant-based ice cream offerings for vegans.
 Our favourite variety, the peanut butter and chocolate-covered pretzel (say that three times fast), was definitely worth the lengthy lineup.